piksels-and-lines-orchestra/plo/worklog.md

 Sunday, 11th
 ===============================

-Later / Undecided
+Made the sequence change triggering in the sound server more general,

+Implemented sample-based event sounds in SuperCollider sound server.
+Basically the same thing as existed from the lyd-based C code, just integerated with rest of the system.

+TODO week 2 / 3
 ===============================

-* Implement event protocol also in: Inkscape [Jon]
+* Implement event protocol also in: Inkscape [Jon] ?
-* Develop a simple test scenario/case for the sonification server.
-* Try out test scenario with the different technologies.
-Pure Data, CSound, SuperCollider
-* Decide on which sonification technology to use.
-* Set up audio server workstation.
+* Set up workstation for audio/video server.
-* Instrument Thunderbird to be able to monitor emails
+* Instrument Thunderbird to be able to monitor emails?
-* Evaluate and decide on technical system for visuals.

 Week 2: Monday, 12th
 ===============================

+We discussed the needs for the narrative and visual display aspects of the system.

+Investigated chat programs for the narrative.
+Needs to look good, have big audience-friendly fonts and facilitate hacking to be able to send messages over OSC.
+Pidgin fits the requirements.
+Looks OK and can use "GTK+ theme editor" plugin to be able to tweak font size and colors.
+Can use their DBus interface to monitor and interact with the chat conversation.
+Implemented a simple prototype Python script for this.

+For video we decided to use VNC streams from each of the player workstations, and have a software for switching between these.
+Jon implemented a simple Python + GtkVnc based program that allows swithing to happen by sending OSC messages.

+Brendan wrote Act 1 of the score, loosely based on Pygmalion by George Bernard Shaw.

 Tuesday, 13th
 ===============================

 Wednesday, 14th
 ===============================

 Thursday, 15th
 ===============================

+* Meeting with Elisabeth

 Friday, 16th
 ===============================